ukaea/CLOCK/README.md

 # The Culham LOop Counting Kit (CLOCK)

  A code for analysing TEM micrographs, it is run via command line.
 This is a preview build preceding a methods paper.
 There will be some additions/changes before submission.
-If you use CLOCK before the updated methods paper come out, please cite:
+If you use CLOCK before the updated methods paper comes out, please cite:
  - For background subtraction and black spot detection: Mason et al., Acta Materialia, Volume 144, February 2018, Pages 905-917
  - For denoising with the maximum likelihood filter: D. R. Mason & A. London, (2020) Ultramicroscopy 211:112940